 There are a lot of ways to monetize a blog.
 However, few of them can be as lucrative as offering online courses.
 If you have the expertise to break down a topic people care about, the sky's the limit.
 All you have to do is figure out how to use your blog to sell those courses.

 If you're using a WordPress membership site, there are plenty of easy solutions.
-With the right plugin, you can enable users to enroll for classes, process payments, and get your online academy off to a great start.
+For example, MemberPress Courses is an add-on built right into MemberPress.
+Using it, you can enable users to enroll for classes, process payments, and get your online academy off to a great start.
 If your courses are a hit, they may even bring in income passively.

 In this article, we're going to talk about why online courses can be a better option than other monetization methods for your blog.
 Then we'll teach you how to offer those courses using WordPress.
 Class is in session!